Sky Pilot Summit

 - Personal gear rental (ex. mountaineering boots, tent, sleeping bag/mat)

-- Lift Ticket up the Gondola (Sea to Sky Gondola Tickets & Passes)
+- Lift Ticket for the Gondola (Sea to Sky Gondola Tickets & Passes)

 - Backpack – 30-40 litre capacity